 Everyone has values, whether you are aware of them or not.
 Core values help you understand which behaviors are helpful, and which are harmful.

 Consider what your values are.
 It could be empathy, leadership, honesty, responsibility, or some other value.

 Then, when making your standards, consider whether a behavior upholds these values.
-If you value integrity, offering constructive criticism could be your standards.
+If you value integrity, offering constructive criticism could be your standard.